Staff: Camella Rising, Ph.D., R.D.N.

 Cancer Research Training Award Fellow

-Camella Rising, Ph.D., R.D.N., is a Cancer Research Training Award fellow in the Health Communication and Informatics Research Branch.
+Camella Rising, Ph.D., M.S., R.D.N., was a Cancer Research Training Award fellow in the Health Communication and Informatics Research Branch from 2018-2021.

-Dr. Rising's research is focused on health, family, and lifespan communication in the context of prostate and breast cancer.
-She has a strong research interest in the way families navigate and integrate offline and online information and social support into family communication about cancer, risk, and prevention.
+Dr. Rising's research focused on health, family, and lifespan communication in the context of prostate cancer, breast cancer, and hereditary cancer predisposition syndromes.
+She was specifically interested in the way individuals and families navigate and integrate offline and online health information and social support into cancer preventive behaviors and family communication about cancer, risk, and prevention.

 Dr. Rising earned a Ph.D. in communication from George Mason University.
 Her dissertation used a mixed-method design to investigate fathers' and adult sons' communication motivations, challenges, and approaches in response to prostate cancer diagnosis and familial risk.